Yakitrak/obsidian-cli/README.md

 obs set-default "{vault-name}"
 ```

+Note: `open` and other commands in `obs` use this vault's base directory as the working directory, not the current working directory of your terminal.

 ### Open Note

 Open given note name in Obsidian.
 Note can also be an absolute path from root of vault.